 Every area has its unique cuisine, and most places have great family restaurants, catering to locals who enjoy a good meal at a reasonable price.

-To meet the locals, you can go to events hosted by Couchsurfing or Meetup.
+You can go to events hosted by Couchsurfing or Meetup to meet the locals.

 Also, you can ask the staff of the hotel.
 They usually know a lot of great bars, pubs, and cafes, so you should ask them and find out where they usually go after work.